DonYall/dotfiles/README.md

 I use [polybar](https://archlinuxarm.org/packages/aarch64/polybar) as a status bar, and it is currently set to a transparent background with a translucent fade in my wallpaper (shown below)
 ![alt text](https://github.com/DonYall/dotfiles/blob/main/wallpaper/wallpaper.jpg?raw=true)

-And yes, those are chinese numbers.
+And yes, my workspace config uses Chinese numbers.

 ### disclaimer